 - Some councils are still committing to pick up #5 in kerbside recycling as the sorting plant they contract may have a market for #5.
 After contacting some of these sorting plants, we can confirm that a percentage of #5 is still being shipped to selected offshore markets and some #5 are sorted and sold to NZ businesses who are manufacturing into plastic granules for re-use.

 - More detailed information about local council recycling can be found here.

 Why doesn’t Anathoth Farm move to glass packaging?

 - Anathoth Farm is manufactured by Barker Fruit Processors.
 We already use glass and other alternatives for some of our products and we support many pack types.
 However, we do not believe glass is better for the environment long term.
-Glass is energy intensive to make and to ship around the country.
-The recycling of glass is also energy intensive.
-Our locally produced plastic pot is nested for transportation and is lighter and safer to work with in the supply chain and in homes.
+Glass is energy-intensive to make and to ship around the country.
+The recycling of glass is also energy-intensive.
+Our locally produced plastic pot is nested for transportation and is lighter and safer to work within the supply chain and in homes.

 - Anathoth Farm upgraded its polypropylene pot in 2013 and reduced the plastic in each pot by 12%.
 The current pot is up to 10 times lighter than a glass jar equivalent.
 It occupies potentially 7-8 times less volume than glass when packed and shipped empty (prior to filling).
-These two factors combined mean a significant improvement in freight resource and the carbon footprint generated by the transportation of this packaging type.
+These two factors combined mean a significant improvement in freight resources and the carbon footprint generated by the transportation of this packaging type.

 - Our glass and plastic production lines are in separate areas of the factory and employ different technology.
-We are unable to transfer all our plastic volume onto to our glass line as it does not currently have capacity.
+We are unable to transfer all our plastic volume onto our glass line as it does not currently have the capacity.
 We are planning a factory upgrade and are currently reviewing our packaging types and production capabilities as a result.